It is a question often asked, but rarely answered properly when it comes to SEO vs Google Adwords and all other forms of paid media.

 Not good.
 For Google Adwords to be worthwhile, this person needs to drastically lift either conversions or profit margin.

 For an SEO Campaign

 Your mission would be to set an SEO budget under the Adwords cost in an effort to rank on the first page for less money.

-So, using the Calculator and example above you can calculate a viable SEO spend that could generate 5 to 10 times more revenue than paid media -and at a much lower spend – thus, a much higher ROI.
+So, using the Calculation and example above you can calculate a viable SEO spend that could generate 5 to 10 times more revenue than paid media -and at a much lower spend – thus, a much higher ROI.